 Wilson used data from these eleven towers to calculate the normalized difference vegetation index (NDVI) and Leaf Area Index (LAI), indicators of overall plant health, seasonal growth, and changes in the amount of leaf and vegetation cover in the ecosystem surrounding the tower.
 “NDVI and LAI data can reveal an ecosystem’s role,” Wilson said.
 “If you mischaracterize the vegetation, you mischaracterize the distribution of the energy, water, and carbon budgets.”

 To confirm his calculations and eliminate faulty data, Wilson needed a second data source.
 However, he had additional field measurements from only one of the crop sites.
-So, he and his colleagues compared his NDVI and LAI calculations from flux towers to subsets of data from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard the NASA Terra and Aqua satellites, also located at the ORNL DAAC.
+So, he and his colleagues compared his NDVI and LAI calculations from flux towers to subsets of data from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard NASA's Terra and Aqua satellites, also located at ORNL DAAC.
 He found that the ground-based and satellite-based measurements agreed.
 “The overall patterns were consistent and reproduced the seasonal trend: growth in spring and summer, and die-off in fall and winter,” Wilson said.

 Although there are several remote sensing sources that could have supplied appropriate data, Wilson chose MODIS data because of its ease of use.
-The ORNL DAAC had created special subsets of MODIS data that correlated specifically to the flux tower locations Wilson was studying.
+ORNL DAAC had created special subsets of MODIS data that correlated specifically to the flux tower locations Wilson was studying.
 “MODIS data provided the best way to tell that our flux tower measurements made sense,” Wilson said.

 Revealing a greener Amazon